 Forestry Ministers gather in Seoul at the AFoCO Ministerial Meeting

 Following the 3rd Session of the Assembly, AFoCO organized the AFoCO Ministerial Meeting on 30 October 2019 in Seoul, Korea.
-Ministers and high-level officers responsible for forestry in the 14 member countries of AFoCO engaged in discourses on innovative local actions on global targets, exploring opportunities, the future of sustainable capacity development with the AFoCO Regional Education and Training Center, and the way forward for AFoCO Membership.
+Ministers and high-level officers responsible for forestry from the 14 member countries of AFoCO engaged in discourses on innovative local actions on global targets, exploring opportunities, the future of sustainable capacity development with the AFoCO Regional Education and Training Center (RETC) in Myanmar, and the way forward for AFoCO Membership.

 The publication entitled ‘Glimpses of the Our Cooperation 2009-2019’ was also presented at this occasion to celebrate the establishment of AFoCO and highlight its key accomplishments and activities.